YOU MUST ARRIVE AND LEAVE WITH A PAL

 One of the things you agreed when booking your ticket is to arrive and leave accompanied by at least one friend who knows you and vouches for your behaviour all weekend.

 The person can be a friend, a relative or a partner.
 They do not have to be your lover, but they can be.
 It can also be more than one person; no more than three people can be in one PAL grouping.
+You may not ask on social media for a stranger to be your PAL, since it must be someone you know.

 This system is called the PAL System.
 It was created by Kinky Salon in San Francisco and has been made available under Creative Commons for other events to use.
 The idea of PAL is to ensure that everyone has one or more people there who can provide them with support during the weekend, and to whom they are accountable.